gabriel-frattini/aluminum/README.md

 Aluminum
 ==========

-Aluminum: A fast python ORM for InfluxDB 2 written in Rust.
+A fast python ORM for InfluxDB 2 written in Rust.

 Introduction